 This solution offers extensive benefits:

-- It completely eliminates waiting to check-out as the store cameras tracks every possible interaction with products – regardless how complex.
+- It completely eliminates waiting to check out as the store cameras track every possible interaction with products – regardless of how complex.

 - It can be installed overnight in any store.